Vision-iOS/Documentation/README.md

 By clicking on the name of a tag, the *Grid* interface is called, which contains the set of all images filtered for the chosen tag.

 ### Map
 The map allows the user to obtain a localized view of their images through an *interactive* interface.
-It is possible to interact with the map by means of gestures that make use of the user's knowledge through **redundancy** and **coherence**.
+It is possible to interact with the map using gestures that make use of the user's knowledge through **redundancy** and **coherence**.
-For example with redundancy the user can zoom in on the map in a specific area both through a double tap on the screen that through pinch in, instead through coherence, the set of gestures now present in standard use of touch screen devices are used.
+For example with redundancy the user can zoom in on the map in a specific area both through a double tap on the screen that through pinch in, instead of through coherence, the set of gestures now present in the standard use of touch screen devices are used.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22590804/116414966-40481480-a839-11eb-9182-498af9ac30c0.png">
 </p>

 Another call to consistency is the use of the orange pin identifying the user's current position.
 The use of this specific color allows the user to instantly perceive its location.
-Each image on the map is enclosed in a square in order to take advantage of the closing law and allow you to associate each single image in a more univocal way.
+Each image on the map is enclosed in a square to take advantage of the closing law and allow you to associate every single image in a more univocal way.
 The use of square thumbnails falls within the canon of consistency with the entire application (for example in the *Grid* section the image grid is constructed using square shapes).

-You can interact with each image in the map by selecting one of them.
+You can interact with each image on the map by selecting one of them.
 This interaction is partly **hidden** from the user as it takes advantage of part of the latter's experience on the use of the application itself.
 Since the application has been developed keeping the concept of image as a basic point, each image has maximum interactivity through the actions of the user.
 This avoided explicitly expressing the possibility of pressing on an image within the map.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22590804/116414971-41794180-a839-11eb-8b24-c5a69a2a5e02.png">
 </p>

 By selecting an image, the user will have a partial preview of the tags stored in the photo itself.
-The new interface part benefits from *ellipsis* and a *info* button.
-The former have the purpose of expressing to the user that the information is represented in its partiality and not in its entirety.
+The new interface part benefits from *ellipsis* and an *info* button.
+The former has the purpose of expressing to the user that the information is represented in its partiality and not in its entirety.
 This leads to the definition of a beginning of a sequence of actions that the user will conclude by interacting with the *info* button.
 Performing this interaction calls up the selected photo viewing interface, giving the user a sense of satisfaction at having completed an activity.

 ## Image View
 Allows you to view the image chosen in your entirety.